 Here are a few useful concepts that are worth keeping in mind as you start learning how to use FiLMiC Pro.
 You may want to come back to this after watching the FiLMiC Pro Tutorial video.

-Lock Down Your Exposure
+Lock Your Exposure

-ND filters give you even more control over exposure in bright light, but they also give you control over motion blur.
+ND filters give you even more control over exposure in bright light, and they also give you control over motion blur.
 How motion is rendered in video is a key difference between a jittery video look, and a smooth cinematic look.

 For more about ND filters, you can read my article, Everything You Need To Know About ND Filters For iPhone Video.